The Easiest Trick To Make Peace With Your Body

 The second we dissociate from the actual feel of our body, the second we start to dissociate from our body itself.
 And when we dissociate from our body for too long, we become afraid of it.
 Afraid – or at least resentful – of this container we’re in.
 This thing that seems entirely out of our control.
 Our skin becomes something to pick at and prod.
 Our muscles become “bulk” and our fat becomes forbidden.
 The only time we touch our body is when we’re zeroing in to fix something.

-The solution is simple but daunting: like Beyoncé, we must literally be feeling ourselves.
+The solution is simple: like Beyoncé, we must literally be feeling ourselves.

 I don’t mean in the sexual sense – but hey, if you’d like to discuss that, we can talk here or here – I mean actually TOUCH ourselves.
 Our arms.
 Our legs.
 Our stomach.
 Our hips.
 Feel what our body feels like.